paul4forest/forestproductsdemand/README.md

 * Is sawwwod a substitue or a complement for other material?

 by PR  by order of importance
+* add a list of metadata containing main product title, unit of measurement and currencies
+* Try [htmlepreview](https://github.com/htmlpreview/htmlpreview.github.com) to render pages hosted on github
+* in func.R change the way FAO$regioncodes is loaded.
 * in func.R, FAO$regioncodes, Add year of entry into the EU for EU countries
 * Add a column indicating which aggregates a Country belongs to in the FAO$countrycodes table in func.R